-If you have not yet implemented a segmentation model or your analysis shows you could improve your approach; or if recent events call for a new strategy, here are some options for updating or building a new model.
-Whatever method you choose, the goal is to have a model that enables you to send patrons targeted messages that meet your organization's goals.
+If you have not yet implemented a segmentation model or your analysis shows you could improve your approach, or if recent events call for a new strategy, here are some options for updating or building a new model.
+Whatever method you choose, the goal is to have a model that enables you to send audiences targeted messages that meet your organisation's goals.

-• Update your current model using our Continuous Improvement Building Block.

-- Take note from the experts: Industry segmentation experts offer tips on which models to use, ranging from psychographic to behavioral to demographic; to combinations of each. - Create simple yet effective segmentation models from scratch using data about audience and donor behavior which is already available in your CRM system.
+- Update your current model using our Continual Improvement Building Block. - Take note from the experts: Industry segmentation experts can offer tips on which models to use, ranging from psychographic to behavioural to demographic or combinations of each.
+Different models suit different purposes, and you can use more than one, layering information to get deeper insight.
+The Audience Agency's Audience Spectrum and Morris Hargreaves McIntyre's Culture Segments are two great examples of the different kinds of models you can use. - Create simple yet effective segmentation models from scratch using data about audience and donor behavior which is already available in your CRM system.